See What We’ve Planted, Built and Brought to Life.

 Cottage Garden Style, Lake Oswego, Oregon | Tulips, Tassel Fern, Heuchera, and Alliums.

-Cottage Garden Style, Lake Oswego, Oregon | There were originally two dogwood trees, which completely blocked the front door.
+Cottage Garden Style, Lake Oswego, Oregon.
+There were originally two dogwood trees, which completely blocked the front door.
 We transplanted the larger one and removed the smaller less healthy dogwood.
 Now there is a clear view of the front door which makes a strong focal point.
-Every year The White Pear crew plants hundreds of bulbs in the fall for springtime beauty.

-Cottage Style Garden, Lake Oswego, Oregon | In the spring, the WP maintenance crew prunes shrubs, splits perennials, plants annuals, and adds a thick layer of dark leaf debris compost to all the planting beds, which feeds the plants, keeps weeds down, and conserves water.
+Cottage Style Garden, Lake Oswego, Oregon.
+In the spring, the WP maintenance crew prunes shrubs, splits perennials, plants annuals, and adds a thick layer of dark leaf debris compost to all the planting beds, which feeds the plants, keeps weeds down, and conserves water.
 In the fall, the WP crew does a clean-up, and plants hundreds of tulip bulbs for springtime beauty!

 Traditional NW Garden Style, Ridgefield, Washington | The water feature was existing, but we designed approximately 80% new plant material.